-For the first time in over thirty years, I altered my tradition of going backpacking in September by going in mid May instead.
-What was behind this?
-Well, after I had disposed of my no longer serviceable old tent at the end of last year’s trip, it had been my intention to buy a replacement but before I did, I received a surprise birthday present of a Wild Country Zephyros 1 from my wife.
-It was the model I wanted because she could hardly have failed to see me continually looking at them on the net, as well as having to listen to my endless comments on them.
+After more than thirty years, I altered my tradition of only going backpacking in September by doing it in mid May in addition.
+What prompted this?
+Well, after I had disposed of my no longer serviceable old tent at the end of last year’s trip, it had been my intention to buy a replacement but before I got around to it I received a surprise birthday present of a Wild Country Zephyros 1 from my wife.
+It was the model I wanted because she could hardly have failed to see me continually looking at them online, as well as having to listen to my endless comments on them.
 I think it was her way of saying she’d like me to go away more often….

 With the tent already more than half a kilo lighter than its predecessor, I soon set about making various improvements and modifications to it, such as better pegs and guy lines.
 I had already bought a new self inflating ground mat to replace the old one that I had thrown out, but this was a bit on the heavy side for lightweight backpacking.
 Browsing on the web I came across the Multimat Superlite Compact 25 which was half the weight, and it was olive coloured too, so I just had to have one!
 Next I took a hard look at the rest of my kit to see if there were any other items I could replace with lighter ones, as a result of which I halved the weight of my Snow Peak Gigapower Lantern (with its 110 gas cartridge) by buying a Black Diamond Orbit LED Lantern.

-Naturally, I couldn’t wait to get out and try all this new kit.
+Naturally, I couldn’t wait to try out all of this new kit.
 After copying a route from the invaluable V-G Backpacking website, all that I needed now was a suitable time to go, some time when it was not too cold, too warm or too wet.
 May was the obvious choice and I was free in the middle of the month; this fitted in nicely between a couple of other trips as well as avoiding the busy bank holidays.